SumiSastri/dev-blogs/docs/computer-code/part2-programming-data-types.md

 ---
 layout: default
-title: Wahat are the different data types in a programming language?
+title: What are the different data types in a programming language?
 parent: Computer programming fundamental principles
 nav_order: 6
 last_updated: Oct 2024